-Programme module type: Optional for Early Modern History and Reformation Studies Postgra Programmes.
+Programme module type: Optional for Early Modern History and Reformation Studies Postgraduate Programmes.
 Learning and teaching methods and delivery: Weekly contact: 2-hour seminar.
-Assessment pattern: Coursework = 100% Module Co-ordinator: Dr E Michelson

-MO5010 Political Thought and Intellectual History SCOTCAT Credits: 40 SCQF Level 11 Semester: 1 or 2 Planned timetable: To be arranged.
+Assessment pattern: Coursework = 100% Module Co-ordinator: Dr B Heal i ontical mought and meterice and motory SCOTCAT Credits: 40 SCQF Level 11 Semester: 1 or 2 Planned timetable: To be arranged.
 This module will offer a rich and varied graduate-level introduction to the political theory and intellectual history of the early modern period.
 There will be an emphasis upon English-speaking examples but always set within the context of broader European developments.
 Particular themes will be explored through the study of key texts and will include explanations of the relationship between state and society, theories of legitimacy and political obligation, accounts of the origins of government, and emerging interest in specific aspects of governmental activity.

-Programme module type: Optional for Early Modern History and Reformation Studies Postgraduate Programmes.
+Programme module type: Optional for Early Modern History, Reformation Studies and Transnational, Global and Spatial History Postgraduate Programmes.
 Learning and teaching methods and delivery: Weekly contact: 2-hour seminar.
 Assessment pattern: Coursework = 100% Module Co-ordinator: Dr J Rose